hwchen/blog/content/posts/introducing-tophat.md

 - server sent events
 - a `Glitch` system for conveniently converting errors to error-responses (e.g. 500) for simple error-handling cases.

-I've got some [examples](https://github.com/hwchen/tophat/tree/main/examples) ready, including one for a basic [api](https://github.com/hwchen/tophat/tree/main/examples/postgres) using tokio-compat, tokio-postgres, and deadpool.
+I've got some [examples](https://github.com/hwchen/tophat/tree/main/examples) ready, including one for a basic [api](https://github.com/hwchen/tophat/tree/main/examples/postgres) using smol, tokio-compat, tokio-postgres, and deadpool.

 Some tasks for the near future: